-No one has favorited this theater yet
+2 people favorited this theater

 Opened in 1935, the Macon Theatre was a unique creation born of the South’s Jim Crow laws.
-Hired by by the Alabama Theatres Circuit and Atlanta exhibitor Oscar Oldknow to design their new theater in the college town of Tuskegee, Alabama, architect McKendree A. Tucker found that erecting a building with two identical auditoriums side-by-side would cost his client less than building a single-auditorium house with a balcony in which to segregate black patrons, as was the custom.
+Hired by by the Alabama Theatres Circuit and Atlanta exhibitor Oscar Oldknow to design their new 776-seat theatre in the college town of Tuskegee, Alabama, architect McKendree A. Tucker found that erecting a building with two identical auditoriums side-by-side would cost his client less than building a single-auditorium house with a balcony in which to segregate black patrons, as was the custom.

 Patrons of different races purchased tickets from different booths, and used separate entrances leading to separate lobbies.
-There were even two marquees, and each side of the theater had its own air conditioning system.
-Each auditorium ran the same program, on a staggered schedule, but the two sides of the theater had segregated staffs.
+There were even two marquees, and each side of the theatre had its own air conditioning system.
+Each auditorium ran the same program, on a staggered schedule, but the two sides of the theatre had segregated staffs.
 Only one projection room served both auditoriums, however, and the entire operation had only one manager.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.